• Skip to primary navigation

 Milk

-We’ve already established that liquid is necessary to make bread, but that doesn’t mean we are limited to water.
+We’ve already established that liquid is a necessary bread-making ingredient, but that doesn’t mean we are limited to water.
 Replacing all or part of the water with milk will lend itself to a more tender, sweeter product.

 The sugar in milk, lactose, is not eaten by the yeast, so it is left to add a subtle sweetness to the finished bread.
 Milk also increases the nutritional value of the bread by adding additional proteins.
 A dough made with milk will brown more readily than one made with water.

 This is where you, the baker, can get creative.
-If you are making a savory bread, you can add in anything from shredded cheese to roasted garlic to nuts to olives to, well, almost anything.
+If you make savory bread, you can add anything from shredded cheese to roasted garlic, nuts, and olives.

-If you are making a sweet bread, all sorts of toasted nuts and dried fruits can be added.
+If you make a sweet bread, all sorts of toasted nuts and dried fruits can be added.
 And don’t forget about herbs and spices, either.

 The Crust of the Matter